Nat Cook: Political career

 On 20 October 2014 Cook was pre-selected as the Labor Party candidate for the seat of Fisher in the 2014 Fisher by-election, following the death of incumbent member Bob Such.
 Cook won the by-election by nine votes from a 7.3 percent two-party swing, resulting in the Weatherill Labor Government changing from minority to majority government.
 On a 0.02 percent margin it was the most marginal seat in parliament.

 A redistribution of electoral boundaries occurs following each South Australian general election and it was decided in 2016 that the electoral division of Fisher would be abolished.
 Its electors were divided between the seats of Davenport, Heysen, Hurtle Vale, and Waite, with Hurtle Vale designated as Fisher's successor by the South Australian Electoral Districts Boundaries Commission.
 Cook successfully contested the 2018 general election (when the new boundaries came into effect) in Hurtle Vale, becoming its first representative.
 Despite Labor losing government, Cook received a swing towards her of 3.6% in two-party preferred terms, taking 55.3% of the two-party preferred vote.

 Following Labor's victory at the 2022 election, Cook was appointed as Minister for Human Services in the Malinauskas ministry.
-On April 20, 2024, Cook was sworn in as Minister for Seniors and Ageing well.
+She was later appointed Minister for Seniors and Ageing Well.

+On 5 May 2026, Cook was elected as Speaker of the South Australian House of Assembly.
+She had to leave the Labor Party and become independent in order to fulfil her role.

 Personal life

 Cook gave birth to her first child Sam, in 1990.
-She also has a stepdaughter, Sheree, and two other biological children, Ty and Sid.
+She also has a stepdaughter, Sheree, a foster son Ty, and a son Sid.

 Cook married her longtime partner Neil Davis in 2003.
-They have lived in the same home in Woodcroft for nearly 30 years.
+As of 2025 they had lived in the same home in Woodcroft for nearly 30 years.